 Polymerase Chain Reaction/Sequencing./Multiplex Ligation-dependent Probe Amplification.

-Carrier screen for individuals with family history of Hb Lepore
+Carrier screening for individuals with family history of Hb Lepore

 Qualitative Polymerase Chain Reaction/Qualitative Electrophoresis

 Centers for Disease Control and Prevention, Prevention and Association of Public Health Laboratories.
-Hemoglobinopathies - Current practices for screening, confirmation and follow-up.
+Hemoglobinopathies - current practices for screening, confirmation and follow-up.
 Silver Springs, MD: Association of Public Health Laboratories.
-[Published: Dec 2015; Accessed: May 2019]Online
+[Published: Dec 2015; Accessed: Jul 2020]Online

 Traeger-Synodinos J, Harteveld CL, Old JM, et al. EMQN Best Practice Guidelines for molecular and haematology methods for carrier identification and prenatal diagnosis of the haemoglobinopathies.
 Eur J Hum Genet.
-2015; 23 (4): 426-37.PubMed
+2015;23(4):426-437.PubMed